-This question is often asked and remains unanswered, and this leads to most of the users unplugging USB in the wrong way.
-Unplugging USB abruptly can lead you to face various risks and you can also lose your data due to it.
+This question is often asked and remains unanswered, which prevents thousands of people from usb safely removal.
+Fail to safely unplug USB flash drive can lead you to face various risks and you can also lose your data due to it.
 Today, let's discuss the reasons due to which you should always safely eject your USB Drive or any other Drive.

-There are various reasons for you to opt for safely ejecting USB Drive rather than abruptly removing it from the System.
+There are various reasons for you to opt for safely USB ejection rather than abruptly removing it from the System.

-There are two basic methods to safely eject USB Drive from Computer.
+There are two basic methods about how to safely remove flash drive from Computer.
 You can use any of them, as they both are easy and work equally well for the safe removal of your USB Drive.

 When you are on the home screen of your system and wish to eject your USB.
 Simply, go to the end of the Task Bar at the right-hand side, and click on the USB looking icon that says "Safely Remove USB Device."
 Once you click, it might take a moment and revert to you with the dialogue "You can now remove your USB Device."
 This means it is now safe for you to remove the USB Drive.